DoctorWkt/acwj/22_Design_Locals/Readme.md

 the next parts of our compiler writing journey.
 I'll tackle local variables by themselves in the next part, and try to add in function calls and parameters in the following part.
 But it might take three or more steps to get all of the new proposed features implemented.
 We'll see.
+[Next step](../23_Local_Variables/Readme.md)